-Oftentimes an entrant will present multiple items to be judged in the area of Coordinated Apparel.
+Often times an entrant will present multiple items to be judged in the area of Coordinated Apparel.
 However, the total points allowed sometimes makes scoring several items more difficult.
 How many points do you allow for each item?
-As an aid to your thinking on how to score multiple items, consider dividing the total number of items to be judged by the total points available.
+As an aid to your thinking on how to score multiple items, consider dividing the total number of items to be judged into the total points available.
 For example, a gentleman entrant presents four original outer garments to be judged.
 They are a shirt, tie, belt, and a top coat.
 The individual area worksheet allows for a possible eight points for Original and Reproduction.
 You have four items, so each item has a point value of two points.
 If one of the items is not correct you will deduct two points.
 The formula is less perfect as you continue to score for condition, fit, coordinated, and appropriate.
 Use your judgment to attempt to score these remaining attributes with as much equality as possible.
 If you can equalize the points with the number of items being judged, do so.
-Use the same formula for Fashion Display Judging.